sst/guide/_examples/how-to-add-cognito-authentication-to-a-serverless-api.md

   --method='GET'
 ```

-Make sure to set the options with the ones in your `sst start` output.
+Make sure to set the options with the ones in your `sst dev` output.

 - `--user-pool-id` => `UserPoolId`
 - `--app-client-id` => `UserPoolClientId`